LLHolmes/yarn_organizer/README.md

 FlatIron School - Sinatra Final Project

-Welcome to Yarn Organizer, a ruby gem designed to help you wrangle your yarn stash and crafty projects.
+Welcome to Yarn Organizer, a Sinatra application designed to help you wrangle your yarn stash and crafty projects.

 ## Installation